Guess what? Microsoft’s finally made a laptop.

 Typing isn’t the only thing this base is good for.
-If you step above the most basic Book models then it’ll feature a NVIDIA GeForce 940M graphics card.
-This means you should be able to run games on it, and relatively recent ones too.
+If you step above the most basic Book models then it’ll feature a NVIDIA GeForce 940M graphics card, which should let you run relatively recent games on it.
 Minesweeper needn’t be your go-to procrastination tool, at least.

 More importantly, for the kind of arty brainaics who’ll be buying a Book, a graphics card will help a lot with video editing.
-Whipping up the above ‘five essential features’ video using our Surface was relatively hassle-free.
+Whipping up videos using our Surface was relatively hassle-free.

 Stuck in the middle with you

-While the Book’s eye-catching design offers plenty in the way of utility, the Stuff office is officially split on whether it’s an attractive piece of premium kit or not.
+While the Book’s eye-catching design offers plenty in the way of utility, our office is officially split on whether it’s an attractive piece of premium kit or not.
 Well, I’m not that keen on it but other people have their own opinions.

 ‘It’s something different, isn’t it?’ said someone.